 The mineral resource used in the PEA includes indicated and inferred resources and is a restatement of the January 7, 2019 mineral resource statement using a 7% cutoff grade (or an NSR value of \$139/t) rather than the previous 9% cutoff grade (\$178/t NSR).
 The same methodology used in the 2019 estimate was applied to the updated estimate where the metal prices were not updated (to those used in the PEA financial model) and no additional information was either included or excluded.
+Infill drill results since the 2019 resource estimate are expected to upgrade the mineral resource and could potentially lead to an increase.

 Pickett Mt.
-Mineral Resource Statement as of September 14, 2020 (used in the PEA)
+Mineral Resource Statement as of September 14, 2020